WICG/keyboard-lock/README.md

-# System Keyboard Lock
+# Keyboard Lock

-Preliminary W3C spec draft for System Keyboard Lock.
+Keyboard Lock is an API that allows websites to capture and use reserved keys and keyboard shortcuts.

-System Keyboard Lock is an API that allows websites to capture and use reserved keys and keyboard shortcuts.
+Note, in early discussions, Keyboard Lock was known as System Keyboard Lock.

 For background, see: